BadToxic/tetris/README.md

 When a new stone was "thrown" in, it is to be checked if there's enough space for it.
 If there already a collision takes place, the playing field is full and the game therefore is over.

-And so the end result looks like.
 It should be noted that the background was found in a Google search and the font is not by me, either.
 Everything else can be used freely (it will be nice to have credits to BadToxic, of course ;) ).
 But errors are also still included in this version - the finder will be allowed to keep them...

 I know this tutorial may not be suitable for beginners, but with it you can see how GameMaker works or learn from it if you are already ready for it. ^^
 Also, I would have liked it to be able to show and explain a lot more, but unfortunately I do not have the time.
 But if you have any questions, please feel free to comment using the original blog post's functionality - I'll try to help. :)